MilanStaffehl/numdantic/README.md

 > [!NOTE]
 >
-> There is one significant caveat to this approach: you cannot mix unspecified axes and named axes, i.e. attempting to assign `video_frame` to a variable typed to have shape `tuple[int, int, int]` does not work and will cause type checkers to report an error.
-Once you opt for named axes, you will have to commit to them.
+> In `numpy` versions before 2.1.0, you cannot mix unspecified axes and named axes, i.e. attempting to assign `video_frame` to a variable typed to have shape `tuple[int, int, int]` does not work and will cause type checkers to report an error.
 Learn more about this limitation and why it occurs in the section about [Limitations](#limitations).

 Named axes have a secondary benefit that only comes into play when validating them with `pydantic`: If you use two or more axes of the same name in a base model field annotation, `pydantic` will check that they all have the same length: